 Present and future generations must be urgently protected from the devastating health, social, environmental and economic consequences of tobacco consumption and exposure to tobacco smoke.Governments use the tobacco control measures in the WHO Framework Convention on Tobacco Control (WHO FCTC) to reduce the prevalence of tobacco use and exposure to tobacco smoke.
 By implementing these measures, governments reduce the heavy burden of disease and death that is attributable to tobacco use or exposure.

 Tobacco control measures

-11%of people are protected by comprehensive national smoke-free lawsRead the tobacco fact sheet
+16%of the world's population are protected by comprehensive national smoke-free lawsRead the tobacco fact sheet

 Warning the public